cyverse/cyverse-sdk/docs/register-your-cluster.md

    \- job0010
 ```

-To keep clutter down in the root of my personal folder, I'm going to create a CyVerse folder
+To reduce clutter in the root of your personal folder, you should create a CyVerse folder

 ```shell
 [mason]$ mkdir /N/dc2/scratch/user/CyVerse